TheJeremyGray/lotsofgigs-blog/_posts/2012-09-26-startup-weekend-louisville-sept-14-16-2012.md

 ![Baseball players leaving cornfield]({{ site.baseurl }}/images/fieldofdreamscorn.png)

- `If you build it, they will come.Good movie, bad business.`
+ `If you build it, they will come.
+Good movie, bad business.`

 **So we drank**